-- Money that is deposited in checking accounts and savings accounts
+- Money deposited in checking accounts and savings accounts

-- Real estate—while your parent’s primary residence is not considered as a FAFSA asset, you will need to declare the net worth of any additional property, whether it is a vacation home, a second apartment building, or a property that is being rented out
+- Real estate.
+While FAFSA does not consider your parent’s primary residence as an asset, you need to declare the net worth of any additional property.
+That includes a vacation home, a second apartment building, or a rented-out property

-- Businesses—Net worth of any businesses your parents may own.
+- Businesses.
+The net worth of any businesses your parents may own.